Last update: 17 August 2021

 News on the coronavirus in Germany:

-If you travel to Germany by air or have stayed in a high-incidence area or an area of virus variants of concern within 10 day before your departure, you have to show a negative corona test result to your carrier before taking off abroad.
+If you travel to Germany by air or have stayed in an area of virus variants of concern within 10 day before your departure, you have to show a negative corona test result to your carrier before taking off.

 You will need to be able to present your negative test result for 10 days after your arrival upon request by the responsible authority.